 If you’re attempting to upgrade an unfinished attic into living space, there are several decisions you’ll need to make as you plan:

 - PEST REMOVAL.
 Your first step should be evicting any critters who call your attic home.
 This requires a professional company.
 From eliminating current “residents” to removing droppings, you need to clear your attic space properly before you can start.

 - INSULATION.
 If your attic was not designed as living space, you probably have open rafters.
 You’ll need to add insulation and then finish with drywall before you proceed.

 - WALLS/CEILING/FLOORS.
 Besides upgrading the attic eaves, you’ll also need to reinforce the walls and ceiling of your living space below the attic.
 Your contractor needs to ensure that your home’s walls, and the attic floors/ceiling of the floor below, are strong enough to sustain the the weight you’ll add to the attic by using it for living space.

 - VENTILATION/HEATING.
-After you’ve upgraded your attic’s insulation, you’ll need to consider how you’re going to heat and cool the space.
+After you’ve upgraded your attic’s insulation, consider how you’re going to heat and cool the space.
 This is something else to discuss with your contractor.
 Looping your attic into your current heating system will require careful planning.
 For summer, you might find it easiest to install a window A/C unit, especially if you don’t already have central air.

 - WINDOWS.
 Unfinished attics generally don’t have them.
 Windows will add light to a darkened space, and will also provide a means of escape in the event of fire.
 Any windows you add should be large enough for an adult to fit through.
 Besides casement and double-hung windows, you might also consider a balcony or even skylights.